»

 In the near future, being a Witch doesn't so much require using actual magic as it requires gaining supernatural abilities through one's genetics.
 People who have the gene but aren't "awakened" to the Craft are classified as Seeds, and then reclassified when they show signs of awakening.
 There are even some Witches who use them as they see fit; giving in to darker emotions and abusing that power.
 This is where the STN steps in.
 The STN (or Solomon) is an organization dedicated to the capture of Witches.

-Immediately things do not go well for Robin: along with getting used to the STN-J's unusual custom of using a substance called Orbo to repel the Witches' power and refusing to kill Witches as Headquarters does, her uncontrolled use of the Craft starts Robin off on the wrong foot with her assigned partner, the mysterious Amon.
+Things do not go well for Robin: along with getting used to the unusal substance that STN-J uses to repel the Witches' power, and refusing to kill Witches, her uncontrolled use of the Craft starts Robin off on the wrong foot with her assigned partner, the mysterious Amon.
 However, Robin and her fellow Hunters come together as they uncover disturbing truths concerning the ancient struggle between humans and Witches, Kate's sudden disappearance, the organization they work for...and ultimately, the dark secret surrounding Robin's very existence.

 Story & Characters